Somalia

-In 2006, with a US backed Ethiopian intervention, the TFG assumed control of most of the nation's southern conflict zones from the newly formed Islamic Courts Union (ICU).
-The ICU subsequently splintered into more radical groups, including jihadists al-Shabaab, which battled the TFG and its AMISOM allies for control of the region.
-By mid-2012, the insurgents had lost most of the territory they had seized, and a search for more permanent democratic institutions began.
-Despite this, insurgents still control much of central and southern Somalia, and wield influence in government-controlled areas, with the town of Jilib acting as the insurgents' de facto capital.
+At the end of 2006, a US-backed Ethiopian invasion overthrew the Islamic Courts Union (ICU), leading to the installation of the TFG in Mogadishu under an Ethiopian military occupation.
+The subsequent insurgency which emerged saw the ICU fragment into various rebel factions, including the militant group al-Shabaab, which waged a protracted conflict against Ethiopian forces.
+Al-Shabaab soon began asserting territorial control for the first time, and by late 2008 the insurgency had driven the Ethiopian army out of much of Somalia.
+In 2009, a new TFG government was established.
+By mid-2012, al-Shabaab lost most of its territories during fighting against the TFG and African Union troops.
+That same year, al-Shabaab pledged allegiance to al-Qaeda.
+The insurgents still control much of central and southern Somalia, and wield influence in government-controlled areas, with the town of Jilib acting as the de facto capital for the insurgents.
 A new provisional constitution was passed in August 2012, reforming Somalia as a federation.
-The same month, the Federal Government of Somalia was formed and a period of reconstruction began in Mogadishu, despite al-Shabaab frequently carrying out attacks there.
+The same month, the Federal Government of Somalia was formed and a period of reconstruction began in Mogadishu.

-Somalia’s GDP per capita is one of the world's lowest, and it belongs to the least developed country group.
-In 2019, Somalia had the lowest HDI in the world, and in the same year, 69% of Somalia's population was living below the poverty line.
-As of 2020, Somalia is placed the second highest in the Fragile States Index.
+Somalia is among the least developed countries in the world, as evidenced by its ranking in metrics such as GDP per capita and its position near the bottom of the Human Development Index, above only South Sudan.
 It has maintained an informal economy mainly based on livestock, remittances from Somalis working abroad, and telecommunications.
-It is a member of the United Nations, the Arab League, African Union, Non-Aligned Movement, and the Organisation of Islamic Cooperation.
+It is a member of the United Nations, the Arab League, African Union, Non-Aligned Movement, East African Community, and the Organisation of Islamic Cooperation.